 Our new Conversation Intelligence product shifts the time-consuming, omission-prone work of identifying call key findings from your workflow to machines.
 (As industry after industry has learned, those machines do a great job at jobs no one really wants to do.)

-The components of Conversation Intelligence include automated call transcription, call highlights, and keyword spotting.
+The components of Conversation Intelligence include automated Call Transcription, Call Highlights, and Automation Rules.
 It may sound complicated, but all this information is delivered visually in a dashboard that’s intuitive and easy to use.
 And it works.